makeruniverse/docs/docs/workshops/workshops.md

 ##7th November: Laser Cutting Basics
 David teaches you how to use our laser cutter safely and effective.
 This introduction workshop is mandatory for you to use our laser cutter.
 (1:00 – 3:00 PM)

+##8th November: Co-Creative Human-AI Innovation
+We learn ways to use AI tools during the idea generation phase in a project.
+(9:30 – 12:15 AM)

 ##12th November: Smart Neon Sign with WLED
 Nicolai guides you in designing and building a custom neon sign, controllable via the WLED app.
 You will also design and print the sign holder.
 (1:00 – 5:00 PM)

 ##14th November: Electronics Soldering
 Our expert Tobi offers an introduction on how to solder hole & SMD components and wires.
 No prior knowledge or equipment needed.
 (2:00 – 3:30 PM)

+##18th November: Conducting user tests (German) We will learn how to conduct and analyze a user test by having a live demo, and the reflect on setup.
+(1:30 – 4:00 PM)

 ##19th November: Prototyping Tour
 Learn about the different tools in our Hardware & Media Studio for different use cases.
 This is not a workshop, but an inspirational tour.
 (2:00 – 3:00 PM)